-In the example we described earlier, An Example of Decision Modeling, we showed how a decision can be modeled using a decision table, in which a decision result is determined by finding a row in the table where the input values in the table match the input values under consideration, giving a particular output result.
+In the model we described in An Example of Decision Modeling, we showed how a decision can be modeled using a Decision Table, in which a decision result is determined by finding a row in the table where the input values in the table match the input values under consideration, giving a particular output result.

-We will now look at how such a model can be created in Enterprise Architect by stepping through the process of creating the decision model for the Airline Cabin Upgrade example.
+We will now look at how such a model can be created in Enterprise Architect, by stepping through the process of creating the decision model for the Airline Cabin Upgrade example.

-There are a number of model elements involved in this example, such as Input Data elements, Item Definitions that are used to describe the Input Data (defining the data types), a Decision Element and also a Business Knowledge Model element that holds the Decision Table definition.
+There are a number of model elements involved in this example, such as Input Data elements, Item Definitions that are used to describe the Input Data (defining the data types), a Decision element and also a Business Knowledge Model element that holds the Decision Table definition.